CMOS

 https://en.wikipedia.org/wiki/CMOS:

-Complementary Metal Oxide Semiconductor (CMOS) is a type of MOSFET fabrication process that uses complementary and symmetrical pairs of p-type and n-type MOSFETs to build logic functions.
+Complementary Metal Oxide Semiconductor (CMOS) is a type of MOSFET fabrication process that uses complementary pairs of p-type and n-type MOSFETs to build logic functions.

 Here is a CMOS inverter showing the complementary N and P type MOSFETs.